neerubhai/geohash_heatmapper/README.md

 Geohash Mapper Module
 =====================

-This project is used to create a geohash heatmap GeoJSON collection from GeoJSON points with a timestamp.
+This project is used to create a geohash heatmap GeoJSON collection file from input GeoJSON files that represent points Points with a datestamp are supported and can be used to filter the heatmap aggregation temporally.

 ---------------